launchdarkly/js-client-sdk/CONTRIBUTING.md

 Before building the code, it would be helpful to know a bit about the structure of the code in this repository.
 This repository is a monorepo containing three projects, each of which is published to npm as a package with the same name:

-- `ldclient-js`: This is the main SDK package that applications will import.
+- `launchdarkly-js-client-sdk`: This is the main SDK package that applications will import.
 Any logic that specifically relies on being in a browser environment should go here (see `browserPlatform.js`).
-This automatically imports `ldclient-js-common`.
+This automatically imports `launchdarkly-js-sdk-common`.
-- `ldclient-js-common`: Internal implementation code that is not browser-specific.
+- `launchdarkly-js-sdk-common`: Internal implementation code that is not browser-specific.
-- `ldclient-react`: The React wrapper.
+- `launchdarkly-react-client-sdk`: The React wrapper.
 This automatically imports both of the other packages.

-The reason `ldclient-js-common` exists is that the [Electron SDK](https://github.com/launchdarkly/electron-client) has very similar functionality to the browser SDK.
+The reason `launchdarkly-js-sdk-common` exists is that the [Electron SDK](https://github.com/launchdarkly/electron-client) has very similar functionality to the browser SDK.
 Therefore, all of the code that is used by both has been factored out into the common package.

 ### Prerequisites